AppDaemon/appdaemon/docs/APIREFERENCE.rst

 current at the time the actual event occured, since the assumption is that none of them have changed in the intervening period.

+if you use ``duration`` when listening for an entire device type rather than a specific entity, or for all state changes, you may get unpredictable results, so it is recommended that this parameter is only used in conjunction with the state of specific entities.

 immediate = (optional)
 ''''''''''''''''''''''